diwashrestha/diwash_shrestha/content/authors/admin/_index.md

 - Principal Investigators
 ---

-I am Data Scientist at Reduct Nepal, Transcription and Translation company where I build data infrastructure and extract data insights to support decision making.
-My areas of expertise include analytics, data visualization and data-driven software development.
+Hi👋!, I am Diwash Shrestha.
+I help companies to make impactful data-driven decisions by extracting insights utilizing  Analytics and Machine Learning techniques.
+My specificity is in analytics, machine learning, data visualization and data-driven software development.

+I enjoy learning about technology related to Data Science and playing around with interesting new  R and Python Packages.
 My hobbies are reading 📚books, 🖍️drawing, playing 🕹️games.
-I also enjoy learning about technology related to Data Science and sharing my knowledge.
-You can find me in Kathmandu organizing and participating in community tech events.